 Want to know how to spell “Red Bull gives you wiiings.” in hexadecimal?
 Check out these two red bull advertisement in silicon valley.
 Here’s a hex to text converter to see for yourself.
 It’s not a recruiting ad, because this is the only job they have in SF.
 Must be just advertising to thirsty programmers.
 I love […]

 Video of internal 1997 meeting 2-months after Jobs returned to Apple.
-He defines marketing as values.
 Sets the vision as something other than speeds and feeds.
 Launches the brand for the next 15-years, which you can see even today.
 The 1997 ‘Think Different’ billboards are reminiscent of the 2015 ‘Shot on Iphone 6’ billboards.
-Worth the 16 minutes if […]
+Worth the 16 minutes if you’re interested in […]

 Excerpt from 100 years of Brinton, a website devoted to appreciating data visualization author Willard Brinton.
 I passionately believe Brinton should be as well known as other pioneers of data visualisation (Playfair,Priestley, Minard) and modern authors (Few, Tufte, Cairo) I agree.
 Below is an image from Brinton’s book, which is more about data visualization than about […]